 Questions to Ask During Your Initial Workers' Compensation Consultation

 What percentage of your practice would you say is devoted to workers’ compensation cases?

-Your best choice is a law firm that focuses on representing injured workers who have filed workers’ compensation claims.
-(You do not want a firm that represents employers or their insurance companies.)
+You may want to choose a law firm that focuses on representing injured workers who have filed workers’ compensation claims.

 Will you or someone else actually work on my case?